jverzani/SpecialPolynomials.jl/docs/src/examples.md

 typename(Gegenbauer){2//3}(0.8⋅Cᵅ₀(x) + 1.0⋅Cᵅ₁(x) + 1.2⋅Cᵅ₂(x))
 ```

 The first uses a method from the `FastTransforms` package (when loaded).
 This package can handle polynomials of very high degree.
 It is used by default, as much as possible.
-The second uses polynomial evalution (Clenshaw evaluation) to perform the conversion.
+The second uses polynomial evaluation (Clenshaw evaluation) to perform the conversion.
 The third uses the structural equations for conversion, when possible, and defaults to converting through the `Polynomial` type

 ### Roots